blacruz17/MHOmicrobiome/README.md

 ## 1 Fastq file preprocessing

 Scripts used to preprocess fastq files.
-All files were preprocessed using `fastp` for quality control, including filtering of host reads.
+- All files were preprocessed using `fastp` for quality control, including filtering of host reads.
 This was done using a Nextflow script (`preprocess.nf`).
 Bash scripts for running this pipeline on paired-end or single-end reads are provided.
+- Taxonomic profiling was performed with `metaphlanScript.sh`.
+Read subsampling was performed with `metaphlanScript_subsampling.sh` (shown for 5 million reads, same script can be modified to adjust for desired read depth)

 ## 2 Exploratory metadata analyses
 R scripts used to generate tables & supplementary figures related to subject metadata: